-As provided in more detail below, if the Member's Employer Sponsored health plan coverage is based on their or a family member's current employment, who pays first generally depends on the Member's age, the size of the employer, and whether the Member is enrolled in Medicare based on age, disability, or End-Stage Renal Disease (ESRD).
-There are exceptions to these rules, so to be certain, a Member should always check with their Employer Plan Sponsor to determine whether Medicare pays first or second.
+As provided in more detail below, if the Member's Employer Sponsored Plan coverage is based on his/her or a family member's current employment, who pays first generally depends on the Member's age, the size of the employer, and whether the Member is enrolled in Medicare based on age, disability, or End-Stage Renal Disease (ESRD).
+There are exceptions to these rules, so to be certain, a Member should always check with hir or her Employer Plan Sponsor to determine whether Medicare pays first or second.